 Information and Communication

 Internal controls depend on a constant, up-to-date flow of accurate information about assets and communication of that information both within organizations and with outside parties.
-Good internal control procedures must ensure the generation of relevant asset information and transparent sharing of that data with the appropriate parties, such as internal auditors and external auditors.
+RedBeam Asset Tracking tools help organizations complete physical audits to keep these up-to-date counts.
+Users can then easily share that data with the appropriate parties such as internal auditors and external auditors.

 Monitoring Activities